How to Create Your Ultimate Home Theatre

 While our home designs make the most of natural light, your home theatre is the one room where too much light will disrupt your viewing.

 A solid block-out blind layered with curtains will block most of the natural light.
-You can also consider external window shading to further stop any light coming through.
+You can also consider external window shading to further stop any light from coming through.

 For your electric lighting, choose dimmable soft downlights so that you’ve got the option of no/low lights for a true movie experience or medium to full lighting when you’ve got friends over to watch the big game.